-By taking a couple hours to organize this information, you can save yourself so much work and stress.
+By taking a couple of hours to organize this information or fill out The Complete Care Plan, you can save yourself so much work and stress.

-One of the biggest challenges of caring for a loved one is managing the unexpected.
+One of the biggest challenges of caring for an aging loved one is managing the unexpected.
 Being prepared and organized when a crisis hits will make it much easier to handle.
 Getting, and staying, organized will allow you more time to care for the ones you love.

 Our Elder Care Advisors help families everyday make the best decisions possible around the legal, financial, and care needs of of aging loved ones.
 An Elder Care Conference will help you stop spinning your wheels and get on the right track to reducing stress, getting the right care, and protecting family resources.
-Give us a call today, and get the support you need on your elder care journey.
+Give us a call today, and get the support you need as you care for your elderly parents.